 In 2012 we intend to continue building on what we achieved this year.
 Our key goals are to:

 – Assist in the prosecution of more dog meat traders and close more restaurants

 – Pressure the government to abort plans for a cull of badgers in England

-– Work with other organisations to ensure the Hunting Act 2004 remains in place
+– Work with other organizations to ensure the Hunting Act 2004 remains in place

-– Launch a new tourism-focussed campaign with the Kennel Club and Dogs Trust to tackle the dog meat trade
+– Launch a new tourism-focused campaign with the Kennel Club and Dogs Trust to tackle the dog meat trade

 – Work with HSI to ensure that the Chinese market remains closed to seal products